The Lake George Winter Carnival Weekend Itinerary: Plan Your Visit

 Lakeside Restaurant & Lounge

-Located inside the Fort William Henry Hotel, the Lakeside Restaurant and Lounge is a top winter dining destination.
+Located inside the Fort William Henry Hotel, the Lakeside Restaurant and Lounge is a top winter dining destination, and it's in the middle of all the carnival fun - this is a good breakfast spot, although they do lunch and dinner as well.

 Where to Stay: Book Your Lodging